manufakturet-booking/manufakturet-booking.github.io/create.md

 _This text is in create.md in the root folder_

-!It uses the collection layout!
+!It uses the default layout!